domdom82/go-snake/README.md

 # go-snake
-ascii snake in go for fun and giggles.
+ascii snake in go for fun